carpentries/instructor-training/_episodes/08-motivation.md

 within 15 minutes of starting each lesson.
 This not only motivates them,
-it also helps build their confidence in us, so that if it takes longer to get to the payoff of a later topic, they'll stick with us.
+it also helps build their confidence in us, so that if it takes longer to get to something they find useful in a later topic, they'll persist with the lesson.

 > ## Authentic Tasks: Think, Pair, Share
 >
 > **Think** about some task you did this week that uses one or more of the skills we teach,
-> (e.g. wrote a function, bulk downloaded data, did some stats in R, forked a repo)
+> (e.g. wrote a function, bulk downloaded data, built a plot in R, forked a repo)
 > and explain how you would use it (or a simplified version of it) as an exercise or example in class.
-> **Pair** up with your neighbor and decide where this exercise fits on a 2x2 grid of "short/long time to master" and "low/high usefulness".
+> **Pair** up with your neighbor and decide where this exercise fits on a graph of "short/long time to master" and "low/high usefulness".
-> In the class Etherpad, **share** the task and where it fits on the 2x2 grid.
+> In the class Etherpad, **share** the task and where it fits on the graph.
 > As a group, we will discuss how these relate back to our "teach most immediately useful first" approach.
 >
 > This exercise and discussion should take about 10 minutes.